zhufucdev/zhufucdev/README.md

 I know many things, and judge even more things sharply (sometimes harshly), but that doesn't mean I am a mean person.
 I am very kind to people.

-I am a chilly person.
+I am a chill person.
 I am pretty introvert so you can't expect too much about making friend with me.
 Me being kind to people doesn't mean I love everyone.

 ## Get contacted 📩